screamingtools/docs/tables/helpers/create-config.md

 /**
  * @param options - Function options.
  * @param options.backups - Mapping of keys to which keys they use to resolve tied data.
+ * @param options.semantic - If the HTML elements should be table elements or not
  * @param options.tieRanks - If ranks should be tied.
  * @param options.ignore - The values to ignore.
  */